Oikio/clean-architecture-fe/readme.md

+# State
-State as stream or redux store should be implementation detail.
+State as stream.
-Actions are store updaters.
+Actions are dumb store updaters.
 Actions should work only with their own subject.
+Selectors are optional, you might not need them because you just use streams that you need.
+Computed state should be in useCases, as long as it's part of business logic.
+If you want to use redux, see redux-observable, it's very promising library.

+# UseCases
-Selectors are optional.
+UseCases are streams.

-UseCases should contain only business logic.
+UseCases should contain just business logic.
+UseCases always return streams.
-UseCases should know nothing about outer scope.
+UseCases should know nothing about outer scope, but contracts.
-UseCases should be generators (need to write "do" library)
-Generators should (due to IOC) help with DI, effects and testing (see redux-saga)
+If you want to use libraries like validation, ajax and so on inside useCases, use, but treat them as contracts then.

+# Components
-Components use only useCases to update global state.
+Components can only use useCases to interact with outer scope.
+Outer knowledge should only come from state streams or useCases (e.g. if it's computed state).
-Local state is appreciated if it makes sense.
+Local state is appreciated especially if it's related to view.
 Components could be from any library, I will use React or Mithril, but it's an implementation detail

 Gateways, services and utils represent everything else.
-?
-Should use useCases for communication.

-NOTES:
+# NOTES:
 Types are mess right now

-TODO:
+# TODO:
 Think about cancellable useCases
-Decide how dependant state streams should work
+Add tests, see how it works with useCases
+Create more complicated app (Todo?
+Tweets?)